When I first started my web design business, my client onboarding process was nonexistent.

 Anyone can use this client onboarding process, but it will be easiest to implement if you have a CRM, or Client Relationship Management software, to help you.

 A good CRM is the backbone of any successful service-based business.
 The software I use is called HoneyBook.
 It puts my client workflow on autopilot, saving me a ton of time and organizing the details of every client project.
-(You can get your first six months of HoneyBook for just $1/month using my referral link!)
+(You can get 50% off your first year of HoneyBook using my referral link!)

 Of course, you can build this same workflow in any CRM or project management software you choose.
 But I can’t recommend HoneyBook enough!